-Brookline Bancorp (BRKL) is headquartered in Boston, and is in the Finance sector.
-The stock has seen a price change of 6.51% since the start of the year.
-The bank holding company is paying out a dividend of $0.11 per share at the moment, with a dividend yield of 2.99% compared to the Financial - Savings and Loan industry's yield of 2.29% and the S&P 500's yield of 1.94%.
+Based in Boston, Brookline Bancorp (BRKL) is in the Finance sector, and so far this year, shares have seen a price change of 8.32%.
+The bank holding company is currently shelling out a dividend of $0.1 per share, with a dividend yield of 2.81%.
+This compares to the Financial - Savings and Loan industry's yield of 2.24% and the S&P 500's yield of 1.93%.

-Taking a look at the company's dividend growth, its current annualized dividend of $0.44 is up 11.4% from last year.
+Looking at dividend growth, the company's current annualized dividend of $0.42 is up 6.3% from last year.
 Brookline Bancorp has increased its dividend 2 times on a year-over-year basis over the last 5 years for an average annual increase of 3.72%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Brookline's current payout ratio is 39%, meaning it paid out 39% of its trailing 12-month EPS as dividend.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Right now, Brookline's payout ratio is 39%, which means it paid out 39% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for BRKL for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $1.16 per share, with earnings expected to increase 8.41% from the year ago period.
+Looking at this fiscal year, BRKL expects solid earnings growth.
+The Zacks Consensus Estimate for 2019 is $1.10 per share, with earnings expected to increase 2.80% from the year ago period.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report